 The Spanish treasure and trade network included exotic goods from the Far East funneled through the Philippines to Mexico.
 These goods and Peruvian silver were transported across Mexico and sent to Havana along with Mexican silver for an annual voyage to Spain, a voyage vital to Spanish government and always eagerly awaited.
 The treasure route from Havana to Spain used the Gulf Stream along the coasts of Florida and North America.
 In 1564 the French settled Florida at Fort Caroline near modern day Jacksonville, a clear threat to the Spanish treasure ships.
 In response, the Spaniards settled at St. Augustine and slaughtered the French settlers.
 For over a century, wooden forts protected the town of St. Augustine.
-The settlement survived a burning in 1586 by Francis Drake and a pirate attack in 1668.
+The settlement survived a burning in 1586 by Francis Drake as well as a pirate attack in 1668.
 This and the extension of British settlement to Charleston convinced the Spanish to build a permanent stone fort at St Augustine - Castillo de San Marcos.

 Castillo de San Marcos was completed in 1695.
-In 1702 during the War of Spanish Succession, British colonials occupied St. Augustine but failed to take the fort.
+In 1702 during the War of Spanish Succession, British colonials occupied the town of St. Augustine but failed to take the fort.
 In 1740, the town resisted another British/colonial siege.
 In response to a potential enemy riverine advance from the south, Fort Matanzas was built in 1742.
 During the Seven Years War, British troops took Havana, the key to the Spanish empire.
-The peace treaty gave Florida to Britain in exchange for returning Havana.
+The peace treaty gave Florida to Britain in exchange for the return of Havana.
 At the conclusion of the American Revolution, Florida was returned to Spain, and in 1821 the United States gained control of Florida.

 From the Southwest Corner